asteele1493/city-explorer-api/README.md

 ## Overview

-In this lab assignment, you will begin building your own custom API server, which will provide data for the City Explorer front-end application.
-This means users will get to see not only the map, but also interesting information about the area, provided by a variety of third-party APIs that your server will manage.
+In this lab assignment, I have begun building a custom API server, which will provide data for the City Explorer front-end application.
+Users will get to see not only the map, but also interesting information about the area, provided by a variety of third-party APIs that the server will manage.

 ## Getting Started

 ## Architecture

+Uses Express, React.js, and third party API's.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: